 Asking follow-up questions led to ambiguous responses, though it was clear I'd have to bribe security guards to get in.

-San Pedro prison
+San Pedro Prison

 The name rang a bell, as I'd heard it in the context of a book called Marching Powder, which had something to do with cocaine and a notorious South American jail.

-But I didn't have time to read a book, and I didn't even bother to Google the prison, before my plane touched down on one of the world's highest tarmacs (4,000 meters above sea level).
+But I didn't have time to read a book, and I didn't even bother to Google the prison before my plane touched down on one of the world's highest tarmacs (4,000 meters above sea level).

-After checking into my hostel for the night, I located San Pedro plaza on a map, and grabbed a taxi.
+After checking into my hostel for the night, I located San Pedro Plaza on a map and grabbed a taxi.
 First, we drove up to a scenic viewpoint for a few photos, and then, I directed the driver to take me to San Pedro.

-The afternoon was slipping away, and a light drizzle was starting to fall from the grey clouds above the city.
+The afternoon was slipping away, and a drizzle was starting to fall from the grey clouds above the city.

-Aside from four unmanned guard towers at the corners of the prison, there was nothing immediately obvious to give it away.
+The plaza across the street from the prison, by the way, is entirely typical.
+Aside from four empty guard towers at the corners of the prison, there was nothing immediately obvious to give it away.

 A short line of Bolivian visitors were standing outside what appeared to be the main entrance.
 I didn't have the gall to stand in line with them, so I walked the prison's perimeter, biding my time.

 The guard said something to another one nearby.
-For a moment, I thought I could actually pull this off.
+For a moment, I thought I could pull this off.
 But the second guard responded that no visitors were allowed after 4 PM.